corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/developing/api/amqp-serialization-enum-evolution.md

 {{< note >}}
-The parameters to the `CordaSerializationTransformEnumDefault` annotation are defined as ‘newName’ and ‘oldName’, so in the above example it can be read as constant D should be treated as constant C if you, the deserializing node, don’t know anything about constant D
+The parameters to the `CordaSerializationTransformEnumDefault` annotation are defined as ‘newName’ and ‘oldName’, so in the above example it can be read as constant D should be treated as constant C if you, the deserializing node, don’t know anything about constant D.
 {{< /note >}}

 {{< note >}}
-Just as with the `CordaSerializationTransformRename` transformation if a single transform is being applied then the meta transform may be omitted.
+Just as with the `CordaSerializationTransformRename` transformation, if a single transform is being applied, then the meta transform may be omitted.

 {{< tabs name="tabs-7" >}}